Education

 Live Clinical Supervision

-Students work as members of a team with a Registered Supervisor.
-Family Therapy training has evolved a distinctive method known as “live supervision”.
-By this is meant that the student is guided, as he or she is conducting therapy, by a supervisor who is observing using a one-way mirror and/or video system.
 This provides an intensive learning experience with the opportunity for detailed feedback and commentary afterwards.
 Students are gradually introduced to this format during the first year and begin clinical practice under direct supervision during the second year.
 In the third year the students move towards more autonomous practice although all sessions continue to be ‘live’ supervised, and in the fourth year there is a shift to retrospectively supervised team work.
 Live supervision clinical practice in year 2 and 3 takes place both in Clanwilliam Institute and in off-site venues.
-Students remain with their assigned groups throughout the programme.
-While one student works with the client(s) face-to-face, the other members of the group observe with the supervisor.
+Students remain with their assigned team throughout the programme.
+While one student works with the client(s) face-to-face, the other members of the team observe with the supervisor.
 Students are also involved in case discussion, planning, reviewing the session and feedback to the student therapist.
 In some cases the whole group may work as a team with more active participation in the therapy process.

 Cases are selected and assigned in so far as is practicable to give the students a range of clinical experience.
 Where clients give permission, sessions are recorded.
 The recordings are subsequently reviewed by the student and discussed with the supervisor and group.
 Attention is given to theoretical issues, the development of therapeutic techniques and the individual skills and style of the student.
 Students are encouraged to address their personal and emotional resonances to the stories of the clients both in the supervision group and the Personal and Professional Development group.